Deadly fungal infection that doctors have been fearing now reported in U.S.

 The microbe is among a group of newly emerging drug-resistant threats, health officials said.

-“These pathogens are increasing, they’re new, they’re scary and they’re very difficult to combat,” said Anne Schuchat, CDC’s acting director, during a briefing in Washington this week about the growing danger from antimicrobial resistance.
+"These pathogens are increasing, they're new, they're scary and they're very difficult to combat," said Anne Schuchat, CDC's acting director, during a briefing in Washington this week about growing antimicrobial resistance.

-The World Health Organization published a list naming 12 superbugs that pose the greatest threat to human health on Feb.
-27, in a push for more research and drug development to fight these pathogens.
-(WHO via AP)

 Of the first seven cases that were reported to the CDC last fall, four patients had bloodstream infections and died during the weeks to months after the pathogen was identified.
 Officials said they couldn't be sure whether the deaths were caused by the infection because all the individuals had other serious medical conditions.
 Five patients had the fungus initially isolated from blood, one from urine, and one from the ear.